mlflow/mlflow/docs/source/getting-started/model-registry/index.rst

 In this tutorial, you will get up and running with the MLflow model registry in the least amount of steps possible.
 The topics in this tutorial cover:

-* Registering a model programmatically to the Model Registry.
+* Registering a model programmatically to the Model Registry while logging.
 * Viewing the model in the MLflow UI.
 * Referencing a logged model.
 * Loading a logged model for inference.